Education: Postdoctoral Fellow – University of British Columbia (2018-2019)

 Description of Research Projects:

-My work explores the influence of astrocytes and adult-born neurons on cognition.
+My work explores the influence of astrocytes on cognition.
 Typically regarded as neuron-supporting cells, astrocytes interact considerably with neurons and have been recently shown to influence cognition through these interactions.
-In particular, my work focuses on how astrocytes in the hippocampus – particularly the dentate gyrus – interact with adult-born neurons.
-This region is one of few in the brain that produce new neurons (neurogenesis) that integrate into the existing circuitry, with the help of neighbouring astrocytes.
-These neurons are particularly important for keeping similar memories distinct from one another through a process called pattern separation.
-My other research interests include sex differences and their hormonal underpinnings, social memory, and recognition behaviour.
+In particular, my work focuses on how astrocytes in the hippocampus – particularly the dentate gyrus – are particularly important for keeping similar memories distinct from one another through a process called pattern separation.
+With a 2023 Petro-Canada Young Innovators Award, I will additionally be exploring the involvement of astrocytes in social behaviours including social recognition, novelty-seeking, and sociability.
+My other research interests include sex differences and their hormonal underpinnings and recognition behaviour.